a-b/leda/README.md

 Running:

-To run an application that starts server TCP is listening on port 8000 and sends back all data it receives as well as sends "hello" every second to cononections:
+To run an application that starts server TCP that is listening on port 1200 and sends back all data it receives as well as sends "hello" every second to cononections:

 Edit `server.moon` looks like this:

+    require 'leda.tcp_server'

 	class MyServer extends TCPServer

+        port: 12000

         onDataReceived: (connection, data) =>
             -- send data back on connection